marcjoha/streaming-speech-demo/README.md

 You need a billable GCP project, with the Speech API enabled.

-If deployed locally, you also need a service account key wired up in Application Default Credentials.
+If deployed locally, you also need a service account key wired up in Application Default Credentials:

 ```bash
 export PROJID="bla bla"